 Maynard, D. M., and G. J. Hochmuth.
 Knott's Handbook for Vegetable Growers.
 5th ed.
 Hoboken, N.J.: John Wiley and Sons Inc., 2006.

-Prepared by Michael D. Orzolek, professor emeritus of horticulture; Lynn F. Kime, senior extension associate; Steven M. Bogash, retired extension educator; and Jayson K. Harper, professor of agricultural economics.
+Prepared by Elsa Sánchez, professor of horticultural systems management; Francesco De Gioia, assistant professor of vegetable crop science; Lynn F. Kime, senior extension associate; and Jayson K. Harper, professor of agricultural economics.

 This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture-Extension Service.